Jay A. DeLoach: Search for the USS Alligator

-DeLoach was contacted by the Director of Naval Research, RADM Jay Cohen, to help search for the USS Alligator that went down in a storm off the coast of North Carolina in 1863, close to where the USS Monitor went down.
-Using a variety of remote sensing instruments, researchers from NOAA, the Office of Naval Research, and East Carolina University conducted the first comprehensive hunt for lost Civil War vessel.
-The USS Alligator was the first submarine built during the Civil War by the Union Navy.
+DeLoach was contacted by the Director of Naval Research, RADM Jay Cohen, to help search for USS Alligator, the first US submarine, that sank in a storm off the coast of North Carolina in 1863, close to where USS Monitor went down.
+Using a variety of remote sensing instruments, researchers from NOAA, the Office of Naval Research, and East Carolina University conducted the first comprehensive hunt for the lost Civil War vessel.
+USS Alligator was the first submarine built during the Civil War by the Union Navy.
 The Navy wanted such a vessel to counter the threat posed to its wooden-hulled blockaders by the former screw frigate Merrimack which, according to intelligence reports, the Norfolk Navy Yard was rebuilding as an ironclad ram for the Confederacy (the CSS Virginia).
 The search's main objective in locating the vessel is to educate the Submarine Force and Navy in general that their undersea heritage actually started back in the Civil War era.
+Alligator had not been found as of 2023.